 The Risk Management Science Programme has been the leading pioneer in nurturing well trained professionals in the risk management fields since its foundation in 2000.
 The Programme is suitable for students who have strong aspirations towards mathematical and scientific methodologies, and are interested to pursue a career in the financial industry and related areas.

-The curriculum of Risk Management Science is designed to equip students with the knowledge and skills to understand risk management from both theoretical and application perspectives in insurance, finance and other related areas As risk management is an interdisciplinary subject, in addition to statistics, our students will receive a solid training in other foundation subjects including finance, economics, accounting, mathematics and computer science.
+The curriculum of the Risk Management Science Programme is designed to equip students with the knowledge and skills to understand risk management from both theoretical and application perspectives in insurance, finance and other related areas.
+As risk management is an interdisciplinary subject, in addition to statistics, our students will receive a solid training in other foundation subjects including finance, economics, accounting, mathematics and computer science.

 To meet the financial industry’s increasing demand for data talents and experts in the epoch of Big Data, the Programme launches a new Risk Analytics study stream, for elite students who are interested in pursuing frontier knowledge in big data and a career in the finance industry.
 The Risk Analytics Stream places emphasis on statistical science and computer science, including but not limited to subjects such as statistical inference, actuarial science and financial mathematics.
-Upon fulfilment of the major requirements, students admitted to this stream can also declare Statistics as their second major subject.
+Upon graduation, students are well-equipped to become professional risk managers with a strong background in data science and data analytics.

 In Praise of Risk-takers

 Niko Man, a fourth-year student of the Risk Management Science programme, confessed that when she chose the major, she could hardly imagine how risk could ever be quantified or managed.
 ‘I have always been interested in and good at mathematics and computer programming, but was not sure how to turn these into my future career.
 Then I heard this programme requires both of these skills.
 That was all I knew about the programme, yet I somehow felt and liked the thrill of risk in taking it, so I jumped in.’